 We like sprinkling Madeleines with powdered sugar and dipping them into coffee.
 But, in a pinch, we’re happy to eat the little scalloped butter cakes on their own.
 It’s a sacrifice that we’re willing to make.

-Click here to buy a Madeleine Baking Pan if you want to bake Madeleines at home.
+Buy a Madeleine Baking Pan from Amazon if you want to bake Madeleines at home.

 You may see versions of Rum Baba that are essentially cakes infused with rum that’s pre-poured before service.
 But our favorite versions of Baba au Rhum in France are cakes served with a literal bottle of rum offered, on the side, for pouring.
 The amount that poured to ‘infuse’ the cake is up to the diner.